jupyter-widgets/ipywidgets/docs/source/embedding.md

 ### Embeddable HTML Snippet

 The last option, `Embed widgets`, provides a dialog containing an HTML page which embeds Jupyter interactive widgets.
+In order to support custom widgets, this exposes the RequireJS embedder.

-This HTML snippet is composed of multiple sections containing `<script>` tags:
+This HTML snippet is composed of multiple `<script>` tags embedded into an HTML context:

- - The first section loads a custom widget manager from the `unpkg` CDN.
-In order to accommodate custom widgets, RequireJS is first loaded on the page, and then a small bit of Javascript requires the appropriate Jupyter widgets module and renders the widgets on the page.
+ - The first script tag loads RequireJS from a CDN.
+If you already have RequireJS on the page, you can delete this script tag.

+ - The second script tag loads the RequireJS widget embedder.
+This defines appropriate modules and then sets up a function to render all of the widget views included on the page.
+If you are only embedding standard widgets and do not want to use RequireJS, you can replace these first two script tags with a script tag loading the standard embedder.

- - The second section is a script tag with mime type `application/vnd.jupyter.widget-state+json` that contains the state of all the widget models currently in use.
-The JSON schema for the content of that script tag is found in the `@jupyter-widgets/schema` npm package.
+ - The next script tag is a script tag with mime type `application/vnd.jupyter.widget-state+json` that contains the state of all the widget models currently in use.
+The JSON schema for the content of this script tag is found in the `@jupyter-widgets/schema` npm package.

-- The next section has a number of script tags, each with mime type `application/vnd.jupyter.widget-view+json`, corresponding to the views which you want to display in the web page.
+- Then there are a number of script tags, each with mime type `application/vnd.jupyter.widget-view+json`, corresponding to the views which you want to display in the web page.
 These script tags must be in the body of the page, and are replaced with the rendered widgets.
 The JSON schema for the content of these script tags is found in the `@jupyter-widgets/schema` npm package.

   The *Embed Widgets* action currently creates one of these script tags for each view displayed in the notebook.

-  If you want to lay out these script tags in a custom fashion or only keep some of them, you can delete or include these view script tags as you wish.
+If you'd like to lay out the views, or include only some of them, you can delete or include these script tags as you wish.

 ### Widget State JSON